 Over 10 million people have a mental health disorder and substance use disorder combined (2005).
-Recognizing the link between addiction and co-occurring disorders is important for many reasons but when we acknowledge this link as a professional – whether it be a counselor, nurse, doctor, attorney etc. – it allows us to develop a cohesive system of care for this person.
+Recognizing the link between addiction and co-occurring disorders is important for many reasons, but when we acknowledge this link as a professional – whether it be a counselor, nurse, doctor, attorney etc. – it allows us to develop a cohesive system of care for this person.

 When we think of the term co-occurring disorders we can think about treating the whole person and connecting them with multiple resources in the community.
 This all enables the person to further achieve sobriety.

 Why can’t we just help the person get sober?
 Doesn’t that solve the issue in itself?
 That is the FIRST major step.
 Treatment programs that solely focus on the addiction aspect are missing a vital contributor to the person’s addiction.
 For instance, let’s say a person struggles with depression from a very young age.
-Then as an older adult they discover alcohol; it fills the void but gets out of control and eventually becomes a problem overtime.
+Then, as an older adult they discover alcohol; it fills the void but gets out of control and eventually becomes a problem over time.

-Once, a person stops drinking the deep empty feelings of depression return and intensify without something to numb it.
+Once a person stops drinking, the deep, empty feelings of depression return and intensify without something to numb it.
 They are not sure how to cope with these uncomfortable feelings and they even want to drink again.
 This is where treating that mental health symptom is crucial.
-Without the resources and new tools to deal with these self-destructive thoughts the person may be at risk of relapse.
+Without the resources and new tools to deal with these self-destructive thoughts, the person may be at risk of relapse.

 Addiction researchers refer to the need for “integrated” treatment for individuals with COD.
 This model of treatment finds it efficient for professionals from different disciplines to work in conjunction together.
-For instance, a psychiatrist, nurse, mental health counselor, and social worker all in collaboration to best treat a client’s COD.
-Research has found that using this approach leads to less relapse rate in treatment centers when services were provided onsite.
+For instance, a psychiatrist, nurse, mental health counselor, and social worker all work in collaboration to best treat a client’s COD.
+Research has found that using this approach leads to a lower relapse rate in treatment centers when services were provided onsite.